VishwasKisaniya/PathLock-Assignments/Home Assignment 2/README.md

 - Activity logs
 - Dark mode

-## 📄 License

-This project is created for a hiring assessment.

 ## 👨‍💻 Author

-Built with ❤️ for PathLock Hiring Assessment
+Built with ❤️ for PathLock

 ---